morganeberrod/BLOC_6_JEDHA/README.md

 ## Team

 This project was created with the help and collaboration of:
-- Morgane Berrod
+- Nizar Sayad
 - Serdar Cekinmez
 - Lionel Shaghlil

+Original git project hosted by Nizar : https://github.com/nizarsayad/collaborative-story-app

 ## Acknowledgments

-A big thank you to Morgane Berrod, Serdar Cekinmez, and Lionel Shaghlil for their contributions and collaboration on this project.
+A big thank you to Nizar Sayad, Serdar Cekinmez, and Lionel Shaghlil for their contributions and collaboration on this project.